 The Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.

-The school's confidentiality and information-sharing policy is available to parenton request from the school office and is in the staff information folder.
+The school's confidentiality and information-sharing policy is available to parents and pupils on request, and is available from the head teacher.